aalexeev239/tableOfPages/Readme.md

 tableOfPages.js
 ===========
-Simple script, generating a table of available pages in your project.
+Simple script, adding a table of available pages to your project.

 Usage
 ===========